 In fact, your company's most convincing sales pitch might be thanks to your loyal customers.

 Customers trust traditional business communication -- like marketing, advertising, and sales -- less than ever before.
 Today, you need word-of-mouth recommendations and reviews from your customers to convince someone new to win you the sale.

-How to Request a Testimonial
+How to Ask for a Review

 Determine if you want to use automation or send requests manually.